organix/kernel_abe64/README.md

                                                                        +-------------------------+
 ```

 The `car` of each ATOM can be read as a `NIL`-terminated linked-list of characters, starting from the end of the name.
-The 'cdr' of each ATOM is a `NIL`-terminated linked-list of suffixes, adding one character to the ATOM.
+The `cdr` of each ATOM is a `NIL`-terminated linked-list of suffixes, adding one character to the ATOM.
 Thus the `root` is a list of single-character atoms, each containing a list of all suffixes.

 ### Garbage Collection